daviduhden/serhanekicii-website/README.md

 ## Overview

-This ~200-line `gen` POSIX-compliant shell script is a flexible static site generator designed to transform my content into a fully functional and transparent webpage.
-The generator's core philosophy is **file-based modularity**, where every piece of content in a directory treated generated into one file.
-It combines dynamic content generation with version control metadata, to generate a Git-driven dynamic static webpage.
+This ~200-line `gen` POSIX-compliant shell script is a flexible static site generator designed to transform my content into a fully functional and transparent website.
+The generator's core philosophy is **file-based modularity**, where every piece of content in a directory generated into one file.
+It combines dynamic content generation with version control metadata, to generate a Git-driven static website.

 ## Features

 - **D.R.Y. - Do Not Repeat Yourself**

   - **Configuration Management**: The script uses a global conf file to define global settings, such as (`BUILD_DIR`, `CSS_FILE`, `PICS_DIR`, `site_lang`, `default_footer`, `site_description`), and values for custom global variables.
-Individual files or directories can also include their own `conf` file to override global settings or file-specific metadata.
+Individual files can also include their own `conf` file to override global variables or file-specific Git metadata.
   - **Dynamic Placeholder Replacement**: Placeholders like `${author_name}`, `${date_created}`, `${date_modified}`, and `${title}` are dynamically replaced with:
     - **Git Metadata**: For values like creation and modification timestamps, and author names.
     - **Custom Variables**: Defined in either the global `conf` file or file-specific `conf` files.